Wągrowiec

-Wągrowiec (Wongrowitz) is a town in west-central Poland, 50 km from both Poznań and Bydgoszcz.
+Wągrowiec is a town in west-central Poland, 50 km from both Poznań and Bydgoszcz.
 Since the 18th century, it has been the seat of a powiat.
-Administratively, it is attached to the Greater Poland Voivodeship.
+Administratively, it is attached to the Wągrowiec County of the Greater Poland Voivodeship.
 The town is situated in the middle of the ethnographic and historical region of Pałuki within Greater Poland and the Chodzież lake area (Pojezierze chodzieskie), on the river Wełna and its tributaries, Nielba and Struga, as well as on the shores of Durów Lake.

 Geography

 The region around the town is rich in lakes.
 The town itself sits in the middle of Lake Durowskie (jezioro durowskie).
 The Wągrowiec municipal area boasts a rare attraction: two rivers, the Nielba and Wełna cross there, without commingling.

 Administration

 Wągrowiec is constituted as a gmina miejska, or municipal commune.
 The city is also the seat of the rural commune of Wągrowiec, as well as of powiat of Wągrowiec.

 Situated in the Greater Poland Voivodeship since 1999, Wągrowiec was previously a part of the Pila Voivodeship (1975–1998).